WMD-group/kgrid/README.md

 - the `--user` flag is highly recommended and avoids the need for administrator privileges, but on a somewhat unhealthy Python installation the user packages location may not be on your paths yet.
 - the `-e` flag creates an "editable" installation which links to this repository and enables easy updates with git.

-**kgrid** is not tested on Windows but no problems are anticipated; the Anaconda Python distribution includes pip.
+**kgrid** is not developed on Windows but no problems are anticipated; the Anaconda Python distribution includes pip.
+We have had good experiences using the Windows subsystem for Linux (WSL), available on Windows 10.
 On Mac OSX, the system Python does not include pip but there are various ways of getting a more complete distribution such as Homebrew or Anaconda.

 Disclaimer